 Because we need a representative who knows this district and how to deliver results.

-I’ve been a resident of our District for my entire life.
+I’ve been a resident of our district for my entire life.
 While others are moving here because they see a political opportunity, I’m running because it’s a calling to help the people I grew up with and the people who my children are growing up with.
-Having worked a decade in Washington for Marty Meehan, rising to become his chief of staff, I know how to forge the unlikely partnerships required to work with state and local government, spur economic development and deliver results for this district.
+Having worked a decade in Washington and here in the district for Marty Meehan, rising to become his chief of staff, I know how to forge the unlikely partnerships required to work with state and local government, spur economic development and deliver results for this district.

 Because special interests are corrupting our government and destroying our democracy.

 I will fight to end the stranglehold that corporate special interests have on government, and ensure ordinary people have a strong voice in Washington.
 I will continue the fight I began as a staff member on Capitol Hill to eliminate the corruptive influence of money in politics and end Citizens United.